 Consult An Attorney

-The Ortiz Law Firm offers a free consultation with no obligation to use our firm.
-During the call, you can ask any questions you have regarding your letter to your employer, and we will answer them.
-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
+We offer a free case evaluation with no obligation to use our firm.
+During the call, you can ask any questions you have regarding your claim.
+We have successfully represented people in disability cases across the United States.
 To see how we can help you win your long-term disability case, call us at (888) 321- 8131.